Image Track Module 04 10-12 min ▶ Narrated ⌘ Playground

 Modern ViT Family Tree

-Swin Transformer (2021) — Microsoft's sliding-window hierarchal variant, crushing Object Detection ceilings.
+Swin Transformer (2021) — Microsoft's sliding-window hierarchical variant, strong on object detection.

 Patches for 224px